GSG-K3/next-js-workshop/docs/Pages.md

 import Link from 'next/link'
 ```
 - add a button element (and don't forget to add a parent element)
-- add the Link element inside the button and link it to the home page
+- add the Link element inside the button then add the path
 ```js
 <button>
  <Link href = '/'>